BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 with this information, azure can create forecasts of costs and then the user can see if there is an expected spike. in addition, the user can create special alerts to monitor spending.\
 **Budget Alerts** can be used to notify when costs or usage exceeds a threshold or for some other conditions, alerts can be configured to send an email.\
-**Credit Alerts** are used to track the consumption of azure credit monetary commitments. this is relvent for organization with Enterprise Agreements.\
+**Credit Alerts** are used to track the consumption of azure credit monetary commitments. this is relevant for organization with Enterprise Agreements.\
 **Department Spending Quota Alerts** are used to notify when a spending quota threshold is reached for a department.

 Azure also has **Budgets**, which are spending limits based on a condition (subscription, resource group, service type,etc...) which can be configured and enforced.

 #### The Purpose of Tags

-Resources in Azure are orgainzed by the subscription (management group), the resource group by the location the resource belongs to.
+Resources in Azure are organized by the subscription (management group), the resource group by the location the resource belongs to.
 Tags allow for extra information that is fully customizable. resources of specific tags can be grouped together for billing and cost reports, they can be used to classify resources according to project, security level, compliance to government regulation and to track which department manages the resource.

 Tags can be enforced by azure policies, both in terms of requiring tags and for applying other policies. for example, a policy might dictate that every resource must have an owner tag and an impact tag, and the level of this tag limits which resources can be issued.